What Is Herpes Zoster?

 During a shingles outbreak, varicella zoster virus can be spread to people who have not had chickenpox or the chickenpox vaccine.
 People who have not had chickenpox should get the chickenpox vaccine.

 American Academy of Dermatology

 National Institute of Neurological Disorders and Stroke

-Zoster vaccine live.
+Zoster vaccine recombinant, adjuvanted.
 EBSCO DynaMed website.
-Available at: http://www.ebscohost.com/dynamed/what.
-Updated February 4, 2013.
-Accessed May 31, 2013.
+Available at: https://www.dynamed.com/drug-monograph/zoster-vaccine-recombinant-adjuvanted.
+Accessed July 8, 2021.

 Last reviewed November 2018 by EBSCO Medical Review Board David L. Horn, MD, FACP Last Updated: 7/8/2021